bufbuild/protobuf-es/docs/runtime_api.md

 ### Identifying messages

-To check whether a given object is any subtype of `Message` or is a specific type of `Message`, we recommend using the exported function `isMessage`.
+To check whether a given object is a message, use the function `isMessage`.

 `isMessage` is _mostly_ equivalent to the `instanceof` operator.
 For example, `isMessage(foo, MyMessage)` is the same as `foo instanceof MyMessage`,